Actyx/Actyx/web/developer.actyx.com/docs/pond/getting-started.md

 </TabItem>
 </Tabs>

-## ActyxOS and Actyx Pond in 10 minutes
+## Diving into the Pond

+The best way to get started is by following the tutorial, starting with the obligatory [Hello World](guides/hello-world.md).
+The tutorial teaches you the main concepts you will encounter when working with Actyx Pond in ten short lessons.
+Just following this material should take no more than 1–2 hours, although you may well find yourself trying out extensions to the examples.
+If you encounter questions or get stuck, don’t hesitate to ask us by [mail](mailto:developer@actyx.io) or via our [Discord channel](https://discord.gg/262yJhc).
+You may also peruse or open issues on [the GitHub repository](https://github.com/actyx/quickstart).

-Here is a video that Alex, one of our engineers, made explaining Actyx in 10 minutes.
+If you prefer an overview first, you are very welcome to watch this video that Alex, one of our engineers, made to explain working with the Actyx Platform in 10 minutes.

 import YouTube from 'react-youtube';